input-output-hk/jormungandr/doc/configuration/introduction.md

 ## advanced

+starting the node `jormungandr` with the command line option `--rewards-report-all` will collect a thorough report of all the reward distribution.
+It can then be accessed via the REST end points `/api/v0/rewards/history/1` or `/api/v0/rewards/epoch/10`.

-this is not a recommended settings as it may take memory and may trigger some latency:
+**this is not a recommended settings as it may take memory and may trigger some latency**.

 If you want to record the reward distributions in a directory it is possible to set the environment variable: `JORMUNGANDR_REWARD_DUMP_DIRECTORY=/PATH/TO/DIR/TO/WRITE/REWARD`.